DestroyerDarkNess/ExtremeAntidump/README.md

 # ExtremeAntidump
 A powerful anti-dump, which works even on packaged assemblies.
+You can use this however you want, as long as you give me a star on this repo.

 how to use: